Choosing the Right Phonics Program

 What Does the Workbook Involve?

-The OnTrack Reading Advanced Code Phonics Workbook has been used by the author in one-on-one instruction with nearly 200 struggling readers over a ten-year period.
-During that time each of the lessons in the workbook have been fine-tuned for maximum effectiveness and ease of presentation.
+The OnTrack Reading Advanced Code Phonics Workbook has been used by the author in one-on-one instruction with hundreds of struggling readers.
+Each of the lessons in the workbook have been fine-tuned for maximum effectiveness and ease of presentation.
 It is one of the fastest, most effective, and certainly least expensive, advanced code phonics programs available today.

 As little as six weeks.
-If you follow the instructions provided and are well-organized when you begin each lesson, one hour per day for six to eight weeks (30-40 hours) should be sufficient to finish the workbook.
+If you follow the instructions provided and are well-organized when you begin each lesson, one hour per day for six to eight weeks (30-40 hours) should be sufficient to finish the workbook, and that includes the multisyllable work as well.

 Put it this way.
 You'll have plenty of money left over to purchase excellent children's literature.
-The workbook is current just $22.50 plus shipping from Lulu.com, and the comprehensive instructions can be downloaded free from the next page.
+The workbook is just $22.50 plus shipping from Lulu.com, and the comprehensive instructions can be downloaded free from the next page on this site.